 Up to 20 mcg. per 100g. serving

-The majority of breakfast cereals are fortified with B-12, some more than others.
-Therefore when buying cereals, be sure to read the nutritional content.
+Most breakfast cereals are fortified with B-12, some more than others.
+Therefore, when buying cereals, be sure to read the nutritional content.
 Cereals can also contain a high amount of sugar, so just because a cereal may contain a high amount of B-12 does not necessarily mean it is the healthiest!

 Dairy-Free Milk

 Dairy-free milk is an excellent way to get B-12 because of its diverse use.
-If B-12 contributes to about 20% or more of the daily value, it is considered an excellent source.
-Between 10-20% of the daily value is considered a good source.
+If B-12 contributes to about 20% or more of the daily value, it is considered an excellent source, while 10-20% is considered a good source.
 Some of our favorite sources are:

-- Milkadamia products - made from macadamia nuts, a nutrient-packed superfood, its products contain 50% of B-12 daily value.
+- Milkadamia products - made from macadamia nuts, a nutrient-packed superfood, their macadamia nut-based milks contain 50% of B-12 daily value per serving.

-- Good Karma Flaxmilk - made from flax seeds, its product contains 25% of B-12 daily value, in addition to being an excellent source of protein and omega-3s.
+- Good Karma Flaxmilk - made from flax seeds, their milk contains 25% of B-12 daily value, in addition to being an excellent source of protein and omega-3s.

 - Silk products - Silk makes several dairy-free milk products, each with varying amounts of B-12.

-When in doubt, read the labels because not all are fortified with B-12!
+When in doubt, read the labels.
+Not all plant-based milks are fortified with B-12!

 ✅ Tempeh